ZakariaOB/Az204PrepProject/1_AzureComputeSolutions_2530/2_AzureAppServiceWebApps/Practice/AzureWebApp.md

 - You can use slots with databases
 - For for a given connection string you just check the option : 'Deployment Slot settings'
-- If done the next time a swap is done you will have the connection string swapped also
+- To check the example where a database swap is avoided .

 # Azure App Configuration - Configuration Settings